Professional website for marketing agencies

 The discipline pages are the content core.
 Per discipline (SEO, SEA, content, creative etc.) a sub-page that does not recite the service catalogue but shows methodology, tool stack, typical project structure and measurable success examples.
 An SEO discipline page does not describe "we optimise your rankings" but "our SEO audit covers technical indexability (crawl budget, log file analysis, hreflang, canonicals), content analysis (topical authority mapping), off-page (backlink quality, disavow review) and conversion architecture - typical result: +40 to +120 percent organic traffic in 6 months, with example project".
 This is on-point and evidence-based.

-The case-study system is structurally central.
-We build a CMS with standardised case structure (starting point, challenge, solution, result in numbers, duration, team, tools), three visibility levels (public with client name, anonymised by industry, internal) and a filter navigation by industry, discipline and company size.
-Each case study has its own URL, Schema.org CreativeWork markup and Open Graph images - this makes it pitch-ready, shareable and SEO-ready.
-The approval workflow ensures that no NDA violation slips into the web.
+The case-study area is structurally central.
+We build public case pages with standardised structure (starting point, challenge, solution, result in numbers, duration, team, tools) and filter navigation by industry, discipline and company size.
+Cases that are not approved for publication or are internal only stay outside the website in your existing pitch or approval process.
+Each public case study has its own URL, suitable structured data and Open Graph images - making it pitch-ready, shareable and SEO-ready without pulling confidential material onto the website.

 The team section follows the principle "people buy from people".
 Real portraits (no stock), roles, focus areas, LinkedIn links, optional personal words (professional passion, favourite project).
 For agencies strongly relying on individual key figures (owners, strategy leads), a separate detail page per person may exist - with publications, talks, strategic statements.
 This positions thought leadership and is positively received by buyers.

 The blog / insights area is strategically important.
 B2B buyers research not only for suppliers but also for ways of thinking.
-Professionally grounded articles (no SEO filler pieces like "10 tips for better marketing" but concrete analyses: "GA4 Server-Side Tracking: Setup guide with GDPR-compliant cookieless events", "LLMO vs. SEO: How to measure visibility in AI answers") build authority and attract qualified traffic.
+Professionally grounded articles (no SEO filler pieces like "10 tips for better marketing" but concrete analyses of measurement concepts, data-minimizing analytics or visibility in AI answers) build authority and attract qualified traffic.
 A clear editorial plan (1-2 articles per month, 1500-3000 words, with real expertise) is more valuable than 10 superficial posts.

 B2B visibility and LinkedIn integration